R-Madhavan/R-Madhavan/README.md

 # Hi there 👋, I'm Madhavan!

 I'm a **Computer Science graduate** who enjoys building technology solutions and exploring new ideas.
-I have experience in web development, machine learning, and IoT, and I'm always keen on collaborating to create something amazing.
+I have some experience in Front-end Development, machine learning, and in Generative AI and I'm always keen on collaborating to create something amazing.

 ---